neumond/liboc/items/ui/markup.md

 ### Limitations

-1. Module contain no parsing code.
+1. Module contains no parsing code.
 You have to supply tokens (usually separate words) as array of strings.
     ```lua
     local m = require("ui.markup")
     local text = m.Div(